SebKuzminsky/mks-canable-2.0-pro/README.md

 resets, no matter how short the duration of the reset, you can reprogram the Flash Option Bytes of the STM32 using these steps:

+1. Install required programs (you only have to do this on each computer you want to be able to flash): `sudo apt install openocd netcat-openbsd`

-1. Connect a Single Wire Debug (SWD) probe to the board.
+2. Connect a Single Wire Debug (SWD) probe to the CANable2 PRO board.
 I use a Segger J-Link but any should work.
 ```
   J-Link    | CANable
   ----------+-------